Before SMG Started in 1969 there was the Bachelor Clan, Esquire Clubs in the N of England and more

 Gay Centres in Glasgow from 1977 - Was it the First in the UK?

-Ian Dunn Archive Index: exploring the Outright Scotland Archive (popularly known as the Ian Dunn Archive) housed in the National Archives of Scotland.
+Ian Dunn Archive Index: exploring the contents of the Outright Scotland Archive (popularly known as the Ian Dunn Archive) housed in the National Archives of Scotland.

-Search this site: enter word to search for and click Find.
+Search this site: enter word to search for and click Search.
 Site Map works too.

 This site is research and will probably always be under construction.
-However, it works fine but links are rather primitive and you require the use of the <Back> button on your browser quite a lot.
-It works best with Mozilla Firefox browser and construction is done using Ubuntu Linux running Dreamweaver and the like.
+However, it works fine but links are rather primitive and you require the use of the button on your browser quite a lot.
+It works best with Mozilla Firefox browser and construction is done using Ubuntu Linux running Middleman.
+Starting early 2022 the site has started using asciidoc as the markup language in place of html (or preprocessors like slim).
+This is easy to write, after a steep initial learning curve, but how to manage its CSS stylesheets is a developing enterprise.
+Progress and changes can be followed at the Site History Update Log but the intention is to make this a blog at some point.

 This is prepared by Ian Strang for personal research purposes and should not be quoted.
 The material on this web site should be used only for educational purposes and not for profit, names should be used only with permission, and any material accessed through the web site should be properly attributed.

 The material on this web site is believed to be in the public domain.
 However certain parts may be copyright.
-Any infringement of copyright is unintentional and will be rectified if you email.
+Any infringement of copyright is unintentional and will be rectified if you email me.

 Maybe its nae jist a tale, but maer remebrances o fouks fae the past, fouks I kent, fouks I ha heard telt o, an mony fouks I hae read aboot on the web.
 I wid tell the tale in Buchan if I’m able an pit a wee bit translation i the ither spik if I hae the time.